 Here is our perfect setup for Zwift (or any other smart cycling app for that matter).

 We get some questions about if it is good for the bike to be on the trainer.
 Today’s smart trainers are pretty easy on the frame and dropouts.
 Old-fashioned trainers used to apply quite a bit of tension that made us a little uneasy, but today’s trainers are no problem, even on carbon fiber.
+With that said, if you have a $6,000 A-list bike, we can understand the desire to throw something cheaper on the trainer.

 If you think you might spend some time in aero position on your outside rides, make sure you have the aerobars setup on your bike indoors, too.
 You want as close a simulation as is possible.